josephmckinsey/editing-with-llms/BAYESIAN_EXPERIMENT.md

   Gemini 2.5 Pro      : P=0.951, R=0.400, F1=0.563
 ```

-This suggests that  usingconfig 98 was much better.
+This suggests that using config 106 was much better.
 I also would note that config 29 might have had
 parsing issues, because it spent a lot of tokens on thinking and then said no errors.
 In conclusion,
 the final output suggests that we should use
 - No line number arrows, use plain text only.